 The Keys to Successful Airline Travel with Pets

-Airline travel with pets, in particular, can be a lot of work, but with planning, preparation and a little help from your Lone Tree Veterinary Medical Center team, you and your pet will be jet-setting off into the sunset in good style.
+Airline travel with pets can be a lot of work.
+But with planning, preparation and a little help from your Lone Tree Veterinary Medical Center team, you and your pet will be jet-setting off into the sunset in good style.

 Was your dog running happily through the yard one minute, then limping and unable to put weight on one of its rear legs the next?
 Or, have you watched your older dog become less active due to a gradual deterioration in one of its knees, a problem that you know is affecting your dog’s quality of life?